marknelsonengineer/empire/LOGGING.md

     - Let's steal from the Linux Kernel's logger and...
       - Log to a fixed-length, circular queue using a lockfree design
   - Must use easy and familiar idioms in the codebase
+  - The queue does not need to be persistent, the handlers will manage that

+Question:  Should each of the handlers run in its own thread?
+Pros: They can manage wakeups on their own (for example for log rotation)
+Cons: Just a bit more overhead

+I'm thinking they run in their own thread.
+We also start a global table of handlers where we have clean/dirty flags.
+At the end of each handler, we look to see if any other handlers are dirty and trigger them.

 ### Example Header Usage